-Let’s face it: life can be tough.
+Let’s face it, life can be tough.
 Tougher, in many ways, than we would like to let on.
-From precarious work environments to unstable political atmospheres, it’s no wonder that the number of people suffering from stress-related conditions has increased dramatically.
+From precarious work environments to social pressures, it’s no wonder that the number of people suffering from stress-related conditions has increased dramatically.

 Stress manifests itself in the form of muscular pain, cramps, spasms, and other maladies.
 This is especially common in those who spend a lot of time outside each day or those with mobility issues.

-One surprising cure to this increasingly widespread ailment is the superstar of herbal remedies, cannabis.
+One potential way to help treat this increasingly widespread ailment is the superstar of herbal remedies, cannabis.
 But how exactly can cannabis help with muscle spasms?
 And which is the best strain for muscle relaxation?
 Let’s take a look!

 - Cannabis for Muscle Pain

 - Cannabis Oil for Muscle Pain

 - Terpenes for Spasticity

 - High CBD Strains